20 Backyard Wedding Ideas

 1. Plan for the Weather

 Rain on your wedding day is a sign of good luck, but not for your hair, makeup, and dress.
-This is where tents come in as handy barriers to keep inclement weather away from you and your guests.
-Many rental companies offer tents that come with amenities you’ll appreciate, such as:
+This is where tents are handy barriers to keep inclement weather away from you and your guests.
+Many rental companies offer tents that come with amenities you'll appreciate, such as:

-2. Retractable walls that keep wind and insects out
+- Retractable walls that keep wind and insects out.

 2. Set Boundaries (in the House)

-Perhaps you’ve set up a private area where your bridal party can get ready, or maybe you have babies that need a quiet space to nap during the wedding reception.
+Perhaps you want a private area where your bridal party can get ready, or maybe you have babies that need a quiet space to nap during the wedding reception.
 Whatever your reasons are, take a preemptive approach to keep guests from wandering around your house.
-Block off rooms you don’t want anyone entering by hanging signs and locking doors.
+Block off areas you don't want anyone entering by hanging signs and locking doors.
 Let your friends and family know the off-limits areas so everyone is on the same page.

 3. Don’t Be Afraid to Delegate